Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

 - Nuke the database
 - Put in some more interesting records from eyes on sudan
-- Add a create form
 - Sort out pagination
-- Add arabic support for list and display and create
+- Add arabic support everywhere
 - Sort types for production build

 ## Local Development